There is a variety of ways to share news and information about upcoming events with the campus community.

 Electronic signs: Events submitted to the Campus Connection are included on the signboards outside Wilsbach and Fine Arts.
 Items must be submitted at least 10 days in advance.
 For more information, contact Bill Harcleroad.
 To advertise an event on the electronic sign outside the Hunt Union, contact Robb Thibault.

 The myOneonta portal includes announcements that can be targeted toward students, faculty/staff or both.
-Send items to Elaine Lowe.
+Departments that do not have staff authorized to post portal announcements may send items to Elaine Lowe.

 The Daily Bulletin is a news blog for faculty and staff.
 Submit items to firstname.lastname@example.org.
-With the exception of items referencing events that have already occurred, all items submitted to the Bulletin will appear in the weekly Bulletin email, which is distributed on Wednesdays to all employees.
+With the exception of items referencing events that have already occurred, all items submitted to the Bulletin will appear in the weekly Bulletin email, which is distributed mid-week to all employees.